DHMementoz/Memento/README.md

 %d %d %d %d

-Where these are the four bytes of the IP address.
+where these are the four bytes of the IP address.

 For 2D traces, each line has the format

 %d %d %d %d %d %d %d %d

-Where the first four bytes are the src-ip and the next four are the dst-ip.
+where the first four bytes are the src-ip and the next four are the dst-ip.

 You can see an example trace here: https://github.com/ranbenbasat/RHHH/blob/master/dataSample